decryp1/slap-battles-script/README.md

 # ChatGPT-4-0-Slap-Battles-script
-actually new slap battles script. works amazingly, features include Slap Aura, Anti fall, Slapple Farm, Custom aura range, and you can choose out of any glove for a slapaura. really just a funny little script i felt like making, passing the time while wave gets their stuff together.
+actually new slap battles script. works amazingly, features include Slap Aura, God Mode, Anti fall (2 modes), Slapple Farm, Custom aura range, and you can choose out of any glove for a slapaura. really just a funny little script i felt like making, passing the time while wave gets their stuff together.